hrhodes628/ESP32_ROV_firmware/README.md

 SURFACE
 -------

-Not yet implemented in any workable state with new software architecture
+Not yet implemented, still in build for debug of UART communication